Vungle/coronaplugin-release/docs/vungle/index.markdown

 ## Project Settings

-To use this plugin, add the following entries into the `plugins` table of `build.settings`.
+To use this plugin, add an entry into the `plugins` table of `build.settings`.
 When added, the build server will integrate the plugin during the build phase.

 ``````lua
 settings =